contiki-ng/contiki-ng/doc/tutorials/Running-Contiki-NG-in-Cooja.md

 You should see a new empty simulation window:
 ![Cooja](https://contiki-ng.github.io/images/Cooja2.png)

-By default, the simulation contains an number of panels:
+By default, the simulation contains a number of panels:
-* The 'Network' panel will show the network toplogy.
+* The 'Network' panel will show the network topology.
 * The 'Simulation control' panel is used to start/pause/reload simulations.
 * The 'Notes' panel is for your own notes.
 * The 'Mote output' panel shows the serial line output of every node in the network.